f3d-app/f3d/CONTRIBUTING.md

 When making changes to the `libf3d` public API, continuous integration will warn about making related changes to the bindings.
 This is required in order to merge the pull request.

-## Changelog

-Whenever you make significant changes, either bugfixes or features, please update the [changelog](doc/CHANGELOG.md) "Ongoing development" section.
-There are three subsections.
-"For F3D Users" are changes that impact actual F3D users and are related to F3D behaviors changing.
-"For developers" are changes that impact developers that build F3D.
-"For F3D packagers" are changes that impact anyone packaging F3D, eg: new CMake options.

 ## F3D Architecture

 F3D is divided into different components: